un-ts/synckit/.changeset/green-parents-learn.md

 "synckit": patch
 ---

-fix: only fallback to ts-node when it's available
+fix: only fallback to `ts-node` when it's available - close #128